| Admissions | Undergraduate Admissions | Transfer Student Admissions

 We welcome your interest in transferring to Worcester State University, a leading public university located in the residential northwest side of Worcester, New England’s second largest city.
 Each year, approximately 450 undergraduate transfer students enter Worcester State each fall and become part of our dynamic and supportive campus community.
 Our goal is to make your transfer admissions process as smooth and seamless as possible.
 We encourage you to visit our campus, stop by our Admissions Transfer Center, and let us help you begin the next step in your educational journey.

-Take advantage of several opportunities to learn more about applying to Worcester State:
+Take advantage of opportunities to learn more about applying to Worcester State:

-Drop in to the Admissions Transfer Center with your questions during Walk-in Wednesdays
+Drop in to the Admissions Transfer Center with your questions during Walk-in Wednesdays.
+No appointment is necessary, but please call ahead to check availability.

 After all of the required documents are received, an admission decision will be made for you.
 If you have attended more than one college/university, the cumulative GPA earned at the college/university most recently attended will be the primary focus of your admission decision.
 If accepted, you'll receive a decision letter that includes the estimated transfer credit count.
 When you submit your deposit, you'll receive a transfer credit summary (called a degree audit) via email.